mlr3oml

 the corresponding section

-in the mlr3book
+in the mlr3book.

 Laziness

-All objects accessed through mlr3oml
+All objects accessed through mlr3oml must be downloaded

 from the OpenML server.
 This is done lazily, which means that data is